apace100/origins-docs/docs/power_types/stacking_status_effect.md

 [Power Type](../power_types.md).

 When reaching more than 0 stacks, the player will receive the provided status effects.
-By default, if this power is active, you will gain 2 stacks a second and if the power is inactive, you will lose 2 stacks a second.
-This is due to its `tick_rate` field being set to `10` (1 stack per 0.5 second), which now can be changed.

 Type ID: `origins:stacking_status_effect`

+!!! note

+    By default, the power gains or loses 2 stacks a second if the power is active or inactive respectively (1 stack per 0.5 seconds).

 ### Fields